Ramoco mine could be open by fall, CEO says

 The 1,678-acre Walk-in Area 1, used for the hunting of antelope, deer, rabbits and numerous birds including pheasants and turkeys, partially overlaps with the permit area, according to Thomas.
 While hunters are currently allowed to access that area, it will be closed once mining work begins, Thomas said.

-Recently,a portion of hunting area one was closed due to a change in surface rights ownership, Thomas said.
+Recently,a portion of hunting area No. 1 was closed due to a change in surface rights ownership, Thomas said.
 The portion recently closed belongs to Big Horn Coal Company, a subsidiary of Lighthouse Resources LLC, according to the most recent Sheridan County GIS data.

 Thus, this change in access was not related to the Brook Mine project or Ramaco’s presence in the area, and any future closures of the area once mining begins would be in addition to the existing closure, Thomas said.